ModischFabrications/EasyLight_PCB/README.md

 Short-circuit-resistance of the power leads is archieved using a polyfuse.
 Battery safety is handled by a dedicated chip on the PCB (there is an additional one in most batteries).

 Input ESD & Overvoltage should be handled by the TVS diode.
+A bidirectional one was chosen to enable the polarity protection later without the TVS interfering.

 Reverse Polarity protection via P-FET according to [this great video](https://www.youtube.com/watch?v=IrB-FPcv1Dc&t=184s).